-The First Page writing challenge for students is now closed
+The First Page student writing challenge is open for submissions!

 WHAT YOU CAN WRITE: Your entry can be 300-400 words in length.
 Your entry also needs a title, but the title is not included in the word limit.
 Your entry can be written in any genre.